Shadows of boson and Proca stars with thin accretion disks: Theory and framework

 The bosonic star configurations depicted in Tables \ref{tab:bs_details} and \ref{tab:ps_details} are well-described by analytical approximations of their metric components of the form

 and

 where $x=\mu r$ is the normalized radial coordinate and the parameters $b_i$ and $a_i$ ($i=1, \ldots, 6$) are constants to be adjusted depending on the values of the boundary conditions $\gamma_0$ and $f_0$ for the scalar boson stars and Proca stars, respectively.
 The values of the parameters $a_i$ and $b_i$ for each of the four scalar boson star solutions are found in Table \ref{tab:bs_pars}, and for the four Proca star solutions in Table \ref{tab:ps_pars}.
-With these choices for the parameters, the analytical expressions in Eqs.\eqref{sol_gtt} and \eqref{sol_grr} describe the metric components $g_{tt}$ and $g_{rr}$ of each of the eight solutions with errors always smaller than $1\%$ and average relative errors of the order of $0.1\%$ in the interval $0<x<50$.
+With these choices for the parameters, the analytical expressions in Eqs. \eqref{sol_gtt} and \eqref{sol_grr} describe the metric components $g_{tt}$ and $g_{rr}$ of each of the eight solutions with errors always smaller than $1\%$ and average relative errors of the order of $0.1\%$ in the interval $0<x<50$.
+For more information regarding the relative errors, we refer the reader to Appendix \ref{app:errors}.
+The choice of the boundary $x=50$ corresponds to the numerical infinity considered in the shooting methods, but the upper boundary provided for average relative fitting error is conservative enough to remain valid even if one restricts the analysis to the region where the fundamental fields are localized.
+Furthermore, given the order of magnitude of the fitting errors, we do not expect these to alter the results in any noticeable qualitative way.
 This info will feed our analysis of shadows of scalar boson and Proca stars, which we tackle in the next section.